kaniini/OpenDoas/README.md

 See the comment block in `timestamp.c` for an in-depth description on how timestamps are created and checked to be as safe as possible.

+### `--with-doas-confdir`

+An optional feature can be enabled which will result in `doas` reading configuration snippets from `/etc/doas.d`.
+These configuration snippets have the same requirements as `/etc/doas.conf` (owned by root, not world-writable).

+If this feature is enabled, only the `/etc/doas.d` directory is read, and the historical `/etc/doas.conf` file is ignored.